HarshaSiddagangaiah/CS-211-Lab-Documents/Lab07-Functions_as_arguments/doc/HOWTO.md

 ## Lambda functions
 Lambda functions are small functions with no name.
 They're most useful when used as arguments for other functions.

-For example, instead of defining the "plus_one" function as we did previously, we can simply use an equivalent lambda function and use it as an argument:
+For example, instead of defining the `plus_one` function as we did previously, we can simply use an equivalent lambda function and use it as an argument:

 ```python
 >>> composite_double_function(lambda x: x + 1, 3)